Dasharo/docs/docs/guides/smi-transfer-monitor.md

     kernel modules to make it work.
 Do not attempt it unless you are aware of the risks involved with the process.

+## Limitations

+### No Intel TXT integration on Sapphire Rapids and Emerald Rapids

+The SINIT ACMs published for 4th and 5th Generation Intel Xeon Scalable processors (Sapphire Rapids and Emerald Rapids) do not implement STM support.
+Consequently, on these platforms Intel TXT and STM are not integrated:

+- **The STM is not measured by a dynamic launch.** The ACM neither validates nor measures the contents of MSEG, so no PCR in the DRTM chain (PCR 17/18) reflects which STM is present, or whether an STM is present at all.
+- **The STM cannot be constrained by a Launch Control Policy.** An LCP can govern the MLE, but it has no way to require a specific STM measurement.
+- **Attestation of the MLE says nothing about SMM protection.** A verifier inspecting the DRTM quote of a TXT-launched hypervisor cannot tell whether SMI handlers are being interposed by an STM.

+Trust in the STM therefore rests on the static chain of trust rather than on the dynamic one: the STM image is part of the firmware image, measured into PCR 0 by the SRTM at boot, and protected at runtime by the platform's firmware protections (Intel Boot Guard, SPI flash write protection and SMM BIOS write protection).

+!!! note

+    This is a limitation of the Intel-signed SINIT ACM, not of Dasharo, and it cannot be worked around in firmware.
+Lifting it requires an ACM release from Intel that implements the STM checks defined by the TXT and STM specifications.

+The limitation is confined to the measurement and launch-control side of TXT.
+It does not affect the STM's runtime function: once launched through the OS opt-in path, the monitor still interposes on every SMI and confines SMI handlers to the memory, I/O and MSR resources they have declared.

 ## Prerequisites

 - Intel x86_64 system with VT-x (VMX) support